Multinational Enterprises in a Globalising World - Economic and Legal Perspectives

 - Case studies: The policy-making process: The practical impact of MNE activities and the determinants of policy response.

-This course is compulsory for MA Globalisation and Multinational Corporations students and is available to all CISD students.
+This module is compulsory for MA Globalisation and Multinational Corporations students and is available to all CISD students.
 Lectures will take place at 6pm.

 - An in-depth critical understanding of the nature and development of MNE organisation.